coupa/simple_health_check/README.md

 ### Available checks:
 Simple checks:
-* `SimpleHealthCheck::BasicStatusCheck` - returns "status": 1
+* `SimpleHealthCheck::BasicStatus` - returns "status": "ok"
 * `SimpleHealthCheck::VersionCheck` - reads from "VERSION" file.
 Change filename with `SimpleHealthCheck::Configuration.version_file = Rails.root.join('VERSION')`

 * `SimpleHealthCheck::JsonFile` - much like the `VersionCheck`, however it reads a static json file and injects it into the returned status.